-Western Indian Ocean, a total of 174 FADs, 89 non-biodegradable and 85 biodegradable (Table 1).
+In order to compare the performance of biodegradable and non-biodegradable FADs, International Seafood Sustainability Foundation (ISSF) in collaboration with 6 purse seiners from INPESCA fleet deployed in Western Indian Ocean, a total of 174 FADs, 89 non-biodegradable and 85 biodegradable (Table 1).
 The experiment started in February 2017 and data collection is still ongoing as some of the FADs under test remain at sea.
 Results presented here are for data gathered from February 2017 to May 2017.

-This experiment focused in finding a biodegradable solution for the submerged part of the FAD, replacing the main submerged structure of traditional FADs (usually made of netting tied in sausages or synthetic ropes) by biodegradable ropes.
-This decision was taken on one hand, based on the fact that amongst the different components of a FAD (surface structure or raft, submerged ropes or nets, floats), the most important component in terms of the impact that can cause is the submerged part, as it represents an important portion of the FAD and is the one that becomes entangled in coral reefs as well as have the potential of ghost fishing if the net, when used tied in "sausages", is untied with time.
+This experiment focused in finding a biodegradable solution for the submerged part of the FAD, replacing the main submerged structure of traditional FADs, usually made of netting or synthetic ropes, by biodegradable ropes.
+This decision was taken on one hand, based on the fact that amongst the different components of a FAD (surface structure or raft, submerged ropes or nets, floats), the most important component in terms of the impact that can cause in the ecosystem, is the submerged part, as it represents an important portion of the FAD and is the one that becomes entangled in coral reefs as well as have the potential of ghost fishing if the net, when used tied in "sausages", is untied with time.
 On the other hand, a recent workshop held with fishers on the test of biodegradable FADs (Moreno et al. 2016), recommended allowing synthetic floats when testing biodegradable components at FADs as buoyancy is a key factor for the FAD to be "alive" and the use of plastic floats would prevent experimental FADs from sinking and assure data gathering on biodegradable ropes.
 Thus, we did not replace the raft by biodegradable material and let fishers use the same raft they usually utilize, using plastic floats.

 Two different biodegradable ropes were used to replace the submerged structure, one with cotton loops similar to the ropes used in mussel farming (Figure 1) and the other twisted without loops (Figure 2).
-Both made of 100% cotton by Itsaskorda rope manufacturers (see annex 1 for ropes specifications).
-These ropes were used in 2 different FAD designs working at different depths, the first one working shallower at 10 m and 30 m depth, design type 1(Fig 2), and the other design working deeper at depths of 30 m, 50 m and 70 m, type 2 (Fig 3).
-In order to compare the ability to aggregate tunas of biodegradable and non-biodegradable FADs, as well as their longevity, together with the biodegradable designs, identical designs but with traditional ropes or net tied in sausages were deployed.
+Both made of 100% cotton by Itsaskorda rope manufacturers.
+These ropes were used in 2 different FAD designs working at different depths, the first one working shallower at 10 m and 30 m depth, design type 1 (Figure 2), and the other design working deeper at depths of 30 m, 50 m and 70 m, type 2 (Figure 3).
+In order to compare the ability to aggregate tunas of biodegradable and non-biodegradable FADs, as well as their longevity, together with the biodegradable FAD designs but with traditional ropes or netting tied in sausages were deployed.